Higher-dimensional Chiral Algebras in the Jouanolou Model and free-field realization: The Jouanolou model and a definition of higher chiral algebra

-Our main motivation for the Jouanolou model is in order to formulate the concept of \textit{chiral operations} in higher dimensions.
+Our main motivation for the Jouanolou model is to formulate the concept of \textit{chiral operations} in higher dimensions.
 In complex dimension one, chiral operations form the operadic structure controlling \textit{chiral algebras}.
-Indeed, in \cite{BD}, the authors define the space of chiral operations as
+Indeed, in \cite{BD}, for a \(\mathcal D_X\)-module \(M\), the space of chiral operations is